MicrosoftDocs/azure-devops-docs/docs/notifications/index.md

 ---
-title: Notifications index to content for VSTS & TFS
+title: Notifications index to content for Azure DevOps Services & TFS
-description: Index to topics for getting notifications or alerts from VSTS or TFS
+description: Index to topics for getting notifications or alerts from Azure DevOps Services or TFS
 ms.technology: devops-collab
 ms.prod: devops
 ms.topic: conceptual